JavierSanzSaez/JavierSanzSaez/README.md

 ### 📖 I'm currently learning... 📖
 - Game Development with Unreal Engine 5 (check out my [my pinned repo](https://github.com/JavierSanzSaez/YesMyLiege)!)
+- Advanced statistics, such as temporal series analysis and Hypothesis contrast.
 - Note-taking with Obsidian (what an amazing tool!)

 ### 🌠 I am looking for... 🌠